-About Bottle Fill Level, Weight vs Volume Measurements, and Headspace
+About Bottle Fill Level, Weight vs Volume Measurements, and Head Space

-This blog post is intended to clarify how we fill, how much is contained in each bottle, the purpose of the headspace in the bottle, and provide more information on why a 32 fluid-ounce bottle weighs less than 32 ounces when placed on a kitchen scale.
+This blog post is intended to clarify how we fill, how much is contained in each bottle, the purpose of the head space in the bottle, and provide more information on why a 32 fluid-ounce bottle weighs less than 32 ounces when placed on a kitchen scale.

-Why does my 32 fluid-ounce bottle weigh less than 32 ounces?
+But why does my 32 fluid-ounce bottle weigh less than 32 ounces?